mobibyte/social-coding/archive/MOBI.md

 Author's note: Below is information transcribed from the website made for Mobi by Long.
-The purpose of this markdown file is to preserve the information between iterations of the Mobi website at the discretion of the current administration.  - Diego V.
+The purpose of this markdown file is to preserve the information between iterations of the Mobi website for use at the discretion of the current administration.  - Diego V.

 A PLACE TO CODE & CHILL
 Join us and have workshops & socials from industry-hardened pros